tilakpatidar/bot-marvin/README.md

     priority : is from 1-100 indicates the percentage of urls of the domain in a single crawl job.
     Number of urls of a domain in batch = (priority/100) * batch_size
     Fetch interval is recrawl interval supported values (always|weekly|monthly|yearly) you can add custom time intervals in the config
+    limit_depth: is used to restrict crawling by depth, -1 means no limit by depth

     */